muggy8/tensura-tl/v9/1_intermission_en.md

 Benimaru was the fittest to be representative of this mysterious office "Four Divine King".

-Even though I said like that, this was actually completely just a hononary title.
+Even though I said like that, this was actually completely just a honorary title.
 The excuse to make sure they wouldn't participate to tournament.

 "I'm the representative ……… I'm gladly take this title!!"